Rhesmika/tudu-fe/README.md

 The user has ability to edit the board by clicking the three dots in the corner of the task which reveals 2 icons.
 When the user presses the edit icon, the edit form is revealed.
 WHen the user presses the bin icon, the board is deleted

 ### Tasks
-The user can then create a task which is automatically assigned to their board.
+The Task is a reusable component & Task info are reusable components The user can then create a task which is automatically assigned to their board.
 <img width="1206" alt="Screenshot 2023-09-25 at 00 46 24" src="https://github.com/Rhesmika/tudu-fe/assets/100621349/1fd968bf-3bb8-4ae5-a949-d1e32fc0bc42">